 3.SLIP London – August 12th, 9pm – 2am (Shoreditch)

 SLIP – See Love In People – is a club night in London that has gone booze free.
 It ‘brings the best underground techno and house acts to the people’ & their facebook page reads ‘vibing off each other is all we need.’

 SLIP parties are about Seeing Love In People, dancing sober, socialising, amazing music, healthy juices, healthy snacks and raising money for charity.
 All the best ingredients for a great night out with zero regrets in the morning.
 Just a sense of joy come breakfast the next day.

 Seriously, a sober London club night???
 No booze???
 Sign me up.
 I miss dancing & throwing myself into the deep end of an actual club still feels hella intimidating.
 It’s in Shoreditch and the next one is in August, I’m thinking about getting a group of my not drinking friends together to go so if you want to join us let me know!

 The event I co-host with my lovely friend Lizzy.
 It’s just for the girls, an intimate gathering of 10 women all choosing to do something different with their Saturday evening.

 I’m a big fan of yoga and meditation as tools to keep me grounded, and they play a big part in my alcohol free toolkit.
 Our event is suitable for you if you’re a seasoned yogi or a complete beginner.
-Tickets are sold out, but check out my events page for details of the next one.
+Tickets are sold out.

 (If you’re not in London and would love to try a yoga class or some meditation, I love Movement for Modern Life – an online website that has many senior teaches leading classes and challenges from beginners to advanced.
 You can try it for free for 14 days, and then sign up for as little as £10.99 a month if you like it)